Myeloma Priority Setting Partnership (PSP)

 How does the Myeloma PSP work?

-The Top 10 Research Priority Questions will be shared and promoted to encourage funders to commission researchers to answer the prioritized questions.
+This final list of Top 10 Myeloma Research Priority Questions will be shared and promoted to encourage funders to commission researchers to answer the prioritized questions.
 The entire process is overseen by a UK-based, non-profit organization called the James Lind Alliance.
 For more information, please visit their website at http://www.jla.nihr.ac.uk/.

 Key Myeloma PSP Information